 About

-Eric Inman Daum is a Registered Architect in the Commonwealth of Massachusetts, and the States of New York, Connecticut and Rhode Island.
+Eric Inman Daum is a Registered Architect in the Commonwealth of Massachusetts, and the States of New York, and Rhode Island.
 He received his Master of Architecture from the Graduate School of Design at Harvard University and a Bachelor’s Degree from Columbia University in History and Urban Studies.
-He is a recipient of a 2019 Bulfinch Award from the New England Chapter of the Institute of Classical Architecture and Art.
+He is a recipient of two Bulfinch Awards from the New England Chapter of the Institute of Classical Architecture and Art; the first for the design of a private chapel on an estate near Boston and the second for his continued roles in the stewardship of the chapter.